Harrow School: Buildings and historic listings

-It was only after the death of Lyon's wife in 1608 that the construction of the first school building began.
-Known as the Old Schools, it was completed in 1615 and remains to this day, although it was extended and re-designed by architect Charles Cockerell in 1818.
+The Old Schools remains largely the building of 1615, although it was extended and re-designed by Charles Robert Cockerell in 1818.
 It is a Grade I listed building.

 The majority of the school's boarding houses were constructed in Victorian times, when the number of boys increased dramatically.
-Speech Room by William Burges (1877), the chapel (1855) and Vaughan Library (1863) both by Sir George Gilbert Scott are all Grade II* listed buildings.
-There are 27 School buildings that are Grade II listed, including Head Master's House (1843) by Decimus Burton; Museum Schools (1886) by Basil Champneys; and Music Schools (1890) by Edward Prior.
+The Speech Room by William Burges (1877), the chapel (1855) and Vaughan Library (1863), both by George Gilbert Scott, and the War Memorial building (1926), designed by Herbert Baker to mark the loss of former pupils in the First World War, are all Grade II* listed buildings.
+A total of 27 school buildings are Grade II listed, including the Headmaster's House (1843) by Decimus Burton; the Museum Schools [Butler Museum] (1886) by Basil Champneys; and the Music Schools (1890) by Edward Prior.